johnnyjack123/YouTube_Downloader/README.md

 #### Installation

 1. Clone this Git repository.

-2. Make sure Python is installed on your PC.
+2. Make sure [Python](https://www.python.org/downloads/) is installed on your PC.

-3. Run the yt-dlp_backend.py file.
+3. Move in the command line to the folder where the `yt-dlp_backend.py` file is located.
+4. Run the command `pip install -r requirements.txt` to install the necessary librarys.
+5. Run the command `python yt-dlp_backend` to launch the program.

-4. A browser window will open.
+6. If everything works correctly a browser window will open.

 #### Using YouTube Downloader